-Exercise truly is the best medicine for so many things — it helps improve sleep, stress, mood, and concentration, and is a part of how we treat and prevent many medical problems.
-We often think that in order to gain benefits from exercise, we have to do a long or intense workout, but research has shown that even short bouts of exercise/physical activity are beneficial, so find small windows of time to add activity into your day.
+Exercise truly is the best medicine for so many things — it helps improve sleep, stress, mood and concentration, and it can treat and prevent many medical problems.
+Parents often think that in order to gain benefits from exercise, workouts have to be intense.
+But research has shown that even short bouts of physical activity are beneficial.
+Here are a few easy workout tips for kids and families and how to find small windows of time during the day to sneak that activity in.

-Fit physical activity in to your daily routine
+Fit physical activity in to your child’s daily routine

-Physical activity doesn’t always have to be high intensity – we can give ourselves a lot of health benefits by walking briskly and taking the stairs.
-The more you get kids to move, the more likely you are to create a habit and be active regularly.
+Physical activity doesn’t always have to be lengthy and tiring — it’s beneficial to simply walk briskly and take the stairs.
+The more you get kids to move, the more likely you are to create a habit and help them be regularly active.

 Going to school